 Both decks offer cushioning that helps to lessen the impact on your joints, as opposed to running on concrete which offers none.
 The NordicTrack feels softer underfoot than the Sole.
 In our testing, we’ve found that treadmills from NordicTrack have some of the softest cushioning, while treadmills from Sole have some of the firmest.
 Both do their jobs to offer shock absorption, so it just comes down to what kind of surface you prefer to run on.
 If you have joint pain or issues you might want a softer cushioning, though.

 The Sole F80 Treadmill and the NordicTrack 1750 Treadmill are excellent for all-around use.
 Users of any level should find either treadmill suitable for their needs and goals.
 Our reviewers range in height from 6’5” to 5’ and we’re all able to use these treadmills as much as we like.
 They perform really similar to one other, aside from their different features and programming.

-The F80 is a little bit easier to move because it has 4 transportation wheels.
-The 1750 has 2, so it requires being tilted back in order to engage the wheels.
+The 1750 has 2 transportation wheels, so it requires being tilted back in order to engage the wheels.
 You can simply push the F80.

-We are constantly blown away with Sole’s warranties.
-They offer lifetime warranties for the frame, motor, and deck, 5-year warranties for electronics and parts, and a 2-year warranty for labor.
+We are constantly blown away by Sole’s warranties.
+They offer lifetime warranties for the frame and motor, a 3-year warranty for parts, and a 1-year warranty for labor.